 Here is a list of common emotional responses your cover art can try to evoke:

-Here are example of music cover arts that accomplish this to high levels:
+Here are examples of music cover art that accomplish this to high levels:

 For an extra tip, if you can combine certain emotions then you’re hitting two birds with one stone!

 The combination adds versatility, thus increasing your scope of potential listeners.

 I hope you aren’t making this rookie mistake!

 A lot of starting-off music artists seem to get this strange idea that their music cover art is some sort of profile picture.